-intro to teem theory
+intro: teem theory

-papers on teem theory
+paper on teem theory

-reaction: your approach
+'My reaction: your approach makes very

-emotional responses in the manner you describe."
+emotional responses in the manner you describe.'

 President, Foundation for Neuroscience & Society